Regency era: Media

-Science and technology

-In 1814, The Times adopted steam printing.
+In 1814, The Times newspaper adopted steam printing.
 Using this method, it could print 1,100 sheets every hour, five and a half times the prior rate of 200 per hour.
-The faster speed of printing enabled the rise of the "silver fork novels" which depicted the lives of the rich and aristocratic.
+The faster speed of printing enabled the rise of daily newspapers.
+It also made feasible of the "silver fork novels" which depicted the lives of the rich and aristocratic.
 Publishers used these as a way of spreading gossip and scandal, often clearly hinting at identities.
 The novels were popular during the later years of the Regency era.

 Sport and recreation

 Women's activities

 During the Regency era and well into the succeeding Victorian era, society women were discouraged from exertion although many did take the opportunity to pursue activities such as dancing, riding and walking that were recreational rather than competitive.
+Depending on a lady's rank, she may be expected to be proficient in reading and writing, mathematics, dancing, music, sewing, and embroidery.
 In Pride and Prejudice, the Bennet sisters are frequently out walking and it is at a ball where Elizabeth meets Mr Darcy.
-There was a contemporary belief that people had limited energy levels with women, as the "weaker sex", being most at risk of over-exertion because their menstruation cycles caused periodic energy reductions.
+There was a contemporary belief that people had limited energy levels; women, as the "weaker sex", being most at risk of over-exertion because their menstruation cycles caused periodic energy reductions.

+Balls

+One of the most common activities among the upper class was attending and hosting balls, house parties, and more.
+These often included dancing, food, and gossip.
+The food generally served included items such as white soup made with veal stock, almonds and cream, cold meats, and salads.